🆕 Wisconsin Driver Education Grant — Eligible teens may qualify for 100% FREE driver's ed at Arcade Drivers School. Learn More ›

 Teen Driving Lessons Near You

 Arcade Drivers School serves teen drivers throughout Milwaukee, Waukesha, and Ozaukee Counties, with hybrid classroom locations and behind‑the‑wheel pickup in many neighborhoods and school districts.
+Visit our service areas page for a full list of communities we cover.

 Milwaukee Area